slawekzachcial/aws-athena-saml/README.md

 marker in the template file - see [AWS Resources](#aws-resources) for details.

 `AthenaReadOnlyIdPRole` - is the IAM role that is attached to our identity provider.
-Users signin-in with our SimpleSAMLphp assume this role.
+Users sign-in with our SimpleSAMLphp assume this role.
 The role also contains permissions that the user has - in our case possibility to query Athena database.

 Our role's `AssumeRolePolicyDocument` has condition specifying that incoming